Strategy

 Why perspective is usually the real issue

-When decisions are made without direct user input, they are shaped by internal understanding.
-That understanding is often informed by , opinion, and existing knowledge of the product, but it is still one step removed from how people actually use it.
-Over time, that gap to assumptions being treated as facts, and those assumptions begin to shape the direction of the transformation.
+The root of the issue isn't usually , but perspective.
+When decisions are made without direct user input, they're shaped by internal understanding.
+That understanding is often informed by , opinion, and existing knowledge of the product — but it's still one step removed from how people actually use it.
+Over time, that gap leads to assumptions being treated as facts, and those assumptions begin to shape the direction of the transformation.
+The risk is that those assumptions are rarely challenged in a meaningful way.

-Without that challenge, the reinforces the organisation’s view of the user, rather than responding to the reality of how users behave.
+Without that challenge, the reinforces the organisation's view of the user, rather than responding to the reality of how users behave.
+The experience can look improved — are cleaner, journeys are more structured, feel more consistent.
+But refinement doesn't guarantee alignment.

 How small frictions accumulate into bigger failure

-As those small points of , the overall experience begins to feel harder than it should be.
-Users may not always be able to articulate what is wrong, but they can feel that something is off.
+As those small points of , the overall experience begins to feel harder than it should.
+Users may not always be able to articulate what's wrong, but they can feel that something is off.
 That feeling to hesitation, reduced confidence, and in many cases, abandonment.
+At that point, the transformation has delivered change, but not necessarily improvement.

 What changes when user understanding shapes the work

 Bringing users into the early changes the nature of the decisions being made.
-It replaces assumption with and replaces internal perspective with real-world .
+It replaces assumption with , and internal perspective with real-world .
 Instead of designing journeys based on how the organisation expects things to work, the focus moves to how people actually interact with the product.

-Ignoring users does not stop from happening, but it does limit what it can deliver.
+Ignoring users doesn't stop from happening, but it does limit what it can deliver.
 It creates a of improvement that exists internally, but never fully translates externally.
 The may change, the processes may improve, and the organisation may move forward, but the experience remains just out of reach of what it could be.
+And that gap is where most transformations quietly fail.

 LET'S WORK TOGETHER